eliotsykes/dan-todo/WIP.md

 Work in progress
 ----------------

+Unify .gitignore files (.gitignore and client/.gitignore). --skip-git option when running `ember init`?

+---

+Make deployment more fault tolerant, output warnings in bin/ember when dependency symlinks for node_modules and bower_components are not in place (and possibly create them as part of it?).

 ---

 PhoneGap Build: Automate zip create and/or upload and/or download with bash script or rake task?